det-lab/data-fitting/docs/05_linregress.md

 $$y=mx+b$$

-We can now plot our data with the found channel numbers, C, as the y-axis, and the known emission energies, E, as the x-axis, giving us:
+We can now plot our data with the found channel numbers, C, along the y-axis, and the known emission energies, E, along the x-axis, giving us:

 $$C=mE+b$$

-We should now be able to take our data and fit it to a line with these parameters.
-After doing this, we should be able to simply plug the mean channel numbers for the peaks of our unknown source into this found equation and compare it to known emission peaks to discover what element it could be.
+We should be able to fit all of our data to this line.
+After doing this, we can simply plug the mean channel numbers for the peaks of our unknown source into this line to find what the emission energies of the source are, along with an estimate of their uncertainties.

 When we're done finding the peaks of all of our data, our `value_bank` should look like:
 ```python